HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

 ---

 TODO: picturing cardinals (constant covering spaces.
 Draw some pictures.
-Relate this to the definition in the elephant)
+Relate this to the definition in the elephant).
+Note that you can have a different number of fibres over a different component!

 TODO: picturing bishop finite sets